 These bits select the SYSCLK clock source for resetting the CLGSCLK.CLKSRC[1:0] bits at wake-up.
+When a currently stopped clock source is selected, it will automatically start oscillating or clock input at wake-up.
 However, this setting is ineffective when the CLGSCLK.WUPMD bit = 0.